jonsaldivar/GAME2338/reviews/reviewtwo.md

 ## Rating

 - I rate this game from 1 to 10 :izakaya_lantern: (lanterns)
-- This game gets a 9/10 :izakaya_lantern: rating.
+- This game gets 9 :izakaya_lantern: out of 10

 ## Summary